Menu Close

 Contest Coordinator: Bruce Gregory

-3-person teams will be given a detailed blueprint and steel material to make a completed project within a 3-hour time period.
-Some of the project parts are premade, the team will make parts too via OA cutting and mechanical cutting with angle grinder/cutoff wheel.
-Parts are assembled, tack welded and final welded via GMAW & SMAW weld processes (post-secondary includes GTAW DC- process).
+3-person teams will be given a detailed blueprint and steel materials to complete a project within a 3-hour period.
+Some of the project parts are premade, and the team will make parts too via OA cutting and mechanical cutting with an angle grinder/cutoff wheel.
+Parts are assembled, tack-welded, and final-welded via GMAW & SMAW weld processes (post-secondary includes GTAW DC- process).
 The individuals must know how to read and interpret blueprint drawings & weld symbols.
-Utilizing a tape measurer, square, protractor and skills in welding with GMAW (MIG) & SMAW (E7018, E6011) are crucial.
+Utilizing a tape measure, square, protractor, and skills in GMAW (MIG) & SMAW (E7018, E6011) welding are crucial.
 GTAW (TIG) for post-secondary is needed as well.
-Skill in safely utilizing an angle grinder with grinding disc, cutoff disc, & sanding disc for metal finishing is also critical.
+Skill in safely using an angle grinder with a grinding disc, a cutoff disc, & sanding disc for metal finishing is also critical.
 Knowing how to drill holes in steel is important.
 Teamwork and time management is paramount to a successful team.
-Safe shop practice must be employed, at all times.
+Safe shop practice must be employed at all times.

 Hints to a potential winning team:

-The key to this contest is individual skill of the various welding, cutting, fabrication disciplines, team skills, and team management.
-The highest scoring teams have best team management that translates to TIME MANAGEMENT.
-Organization of assignment of skills to the various points and stages of project build is imperative.
-We do NOT expect all teams to finish or submit a completed project at conclusion of work time allotted.
-Those teams that are able to complete the project get the highest grade in Team Management/Cooperation category.
+The key to this contest is individual skill in the various welding, cutting, and fabrication disciplines, team skills, and team management.
+The highest-scoring teams have the best team management, which translates to TIME MANAGEMENT.
+Organization of the assignment of skills to the various points and stages of the project build is imperative.
+We do NOT expect all teams to finish or submit a completed project by the end of the allotted work time.
+Teams that complete the project receive the highest grade in the Team Management/Cooperation category.

-Fit & Finish of submitted project carries a higher-grade scoring category.
+Fit & Finish of the submitted project carries a higher-grade scoring category.
 AKA Quality of Finished Project

 Additional Information: One Team per school.
 There will be an orientation meeting Thursday evening at 6:30pm